Nagaraj-Yadav/exampl/README.md

 `Here : 1 2 3` - To run the devices 1,2,3

-- Once you select the devices, catching your device's data starts and you will be parallely be prompted as, which asks your respective device name(or function name of that particular device) to exit.
+- Once user select the devices, catching device's data starts and user will be parallely be prompted as shown below, which asks for respective device name(or function name of that particular device) to exit.

 `Enter the name of the Device and hit 'Enter' to exit : `